 Answer: This is where "Separation of Duties" becomes important.
-The same personnel who authorize, grant, or revoke access privileges should not be the ones who conduct the review of personnel access privileges.
-Typically, security or audit departments can conduct the review.
+The term "Separation of Duties" is professional security and audit terminology meaning that the same personnel who authorize, grant, or revoke access privileges should not be the ones who conduct the review of personnel access privileges.
+Typically, Security or Audit departments can conduct the review.
 The functional managers of the area being reviewed would also have to be involved in the review process in order to identify any person that should not have access to that area or information.